blackfireio/node-continuous-profiling/README.md

 # Blackfire Continuous Profiler for NodeJs

 Blackfire Continuous Profiler continuously collects and uploads profiling data to the Blackfire servers.

-Once the profiler is enabled, it collects the relevant profiling information in configurable intervals and uploads this information periodically to the Blackfire Agent.
+Once enabled, the profiler collects the relevant profiling information in configurable intervals and periodically uploads it to the Blackfire Agent.
 Blackfire Agent then forwards this information to the backend.
-The heavy lifting of the profiler collection is all done by PProf library: e.g: See https://github.com/google/pprof-nodejs for more details

-## Questions&Feedback

-You can ask any questions or provide feedback on the `#blackfire` channel for Continuous Profiling.
-You can also ask for help on how to set up your environment for Continuous Profiling.

 # How to use
 ## Prerequisites